Need to check your symptoms?

 They will state that they have explained the implications for withdrawing consent.

-This is important – that you are aware of the implications for your choice.
+This is important – that you are aware of the implications of your choice.

-In many countries, the next of kin may be given the opportunity to provide consent for a person who is unwell.
+In many countries, the next of kin may be given the opportunity to provide consent for an unwell person.

 But don’t assume!

 Yes, as next of kin, you may have the right to certain information, but that may not give you the right to consent on their behalf.

 All AskAwayHealth articles are written by practising Medical Practitioners on various healthcare conditions to help promote quality healthcare.
 The advice in our material is not meant to replace a qualified healthcare practitioner’s management of your specific condition.

 To discuss your condition, please contact a health practitioner or reach us directly.

 Image Credits – Canva

 Want to know how your comment data is processed?
 Learn more